Do fat levels influence our memory?

 The study

 A recent long-term study investigated a large, diverse group of adults in the United States.
-The study had 13,258 participants and at baseline, 56% of the participants were 65 years or older.
+The study had 13,258 participants.
+At baseline, 56% of the participants were 65 years or older.

 Over 14 years, the researchers tracked changes in their cholesterol levels and memory performance.

-They found a small but notable connection between higher levels of good cholesterol and better memory scores.
-However, bad cholesterol showed inconsistent effects, with some evidence of harm in women and younger adults but little impact in others.
+They found a small but notable connection between higher levels of good cholesterol and better memory scores as people aged.
+However, bad cholesterol showed inconsistent effects on memory, with some evidence of harm in women and younger adults but little impact in others.

 These results align with previous research suggesting that maintaining good cholesterol levels might support cognitive health, but the effects are modest compared to factors like education or genetic risks.